jeffhammond/blog/Summer_of_2011.md

+This was originally part of [Mentoring_Interns.md](Mentoring_Interns.md) and some of the CSGF references are explained in [Career_Trajectory.md](Career_Trajectory.md), although I will eventually write a post dedicated to CSGF.

 # The Summer of 2011

 I've been asked about this before, so I might as well write it down here.
 In the summer of 2010, I had started talking to Devin Matthews and Edgar Solomonik about doing their DOE-CSGF practica (i.e. internships) with me at Argonne.
 At the time, Edgar was a student of Jim Demmel's at Berkeley, working on efficient algorithms for matrix computations.
 Devin was a chemistry graduate student at Texas wtih John Stanton, working on efficient formulations of coupled-cluster theory and their applications to spectroscopy.